Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Luggage Transfer

-Yes – luggage transfer is available in the form of a Nepalese porter.
-These men and women are experts at carrying your gear on the trail, it’s amazing to see them carry your bags strapped around their foreheads.
+Yes, luggage transfer is available through a Nepalese porter.
+These men and women are experts at carrying your gear on the trail; it’s amazing to see them carry your bags strapped around their foreheads.

 However, porter weights are regulated for their protection.
 Nepalese porters will carry 10kg of your gear.